CompSciLauren/dev-docs/docs/Cheat Sheets/Kubernetes.md

 `kubectl get pods` - get list of pods

+`kubectl -n name_of_namespace get pods` - get list of pods in specific namespace (try this if your pod doesn't show up with `kubectl get pods`)

 `kubectl logs -f pod_name` - get logs for a pod

+`kubectl -n name_of_namespace describe pod pod_name` - description for a pod (like another form of logs to look at)

 `kubectl -n namespace rollout restart deployment/name.pod_name` - restart a pod